ProtoconNet/protocon-general-doc-ko/docs/run/config.rst

     privatekey: Kxt22aSeFzJiDQagrvfXPWbEbrTSPsRxbYm9BhNbNJTsrbPbFnPAmpr

-| See `Key Command <https://protocon-general-doc.readthedocs.io/en/latest/docs/cli/key.html>`_ to learn how to create a key pair.
+| See :ref:`key command` to learn how to create a key pair.

 ---------------------------------------------------
 storage